Zawadzkii/Zawadzkii/README.md

 <div align="center">

- 👨‍💻 Computer science student with a passion for C# programming

-🔭 Currently learning to develop applications in C# and exploring various .NET technologies.
+👨‍💻 As a self-taught computer science enthusiast, I'm passionate about C# programming and its possibilities.
+Currently, I'm learning to develop applications in C# and exploring various .NET technologies.

-🌱 Continuously delving into the intricacies of object-oriented programming, user interface design, and working with databases in C#.
+🔭 My journey involves not only mastering the art of creating applications in C#, but also delving into the nuances of object-oriented programming, user interface design, and working with databases within the context of C#.

-💬 Feel free to ask me questions about C# programming, .NET, desktop application development, and more!
+💬 I'm open to any questions about C# programming, .NET, desktop application development, and more.

 ⚡ Fun fact: Did you know that C# was developed by Microsoft as a response to Java?
+It's fascinating how these languages have evolved and influenced each other over the years.

 📫 If you have any questions or want to get in touch, don't hesitate to message me directly on GitHub!

 <br/>
 <div align="left">

-🎓 I'm a self-taught enthusiast with a passion for programming and a hunger for knowledge in the field of computer science.
-While I don't have a formal university education in this domain, I'm constantly honing my skills through self-learning and hands-on experience.
+🎓 I'm a self-taught enthusiast who is passionate about programming and continuous development in the field of computer science.
+Although I don't have formal education in this field, I'm constantly improving my skills through self-learning and practical experience.

-💻 My interests mainly revolve around programming in C# and exploring various technologies related to the .NET framework.
-I also strive to broaden my knowledge in developing desktop applications and designing user interfaces.
+💻 My interests mainly focus on programming in C# and exploring various technologies related to the .NET framework.
+Additionally, I strive to expand my knowledge of desktop application development and user interface design.

-🌱 Despite lacking formal education, I regularly engage in learning new things by reading documentation, participating in online courses, and undertaking practical programming projects.
-I'm determined to continuously improve my skills and pursue professional development as a programmer.
+🌱 Despite the lack of formal education, I regularly learn new things through reading documentation, participating in online courses, and practical programming projects.
+I'm determined to continually improve my skills and pursue professional development as a programmer.